theninthsky/renderprime/README.md

 export default App
 ```

-It is important to use transitioning since it is the most accurate indication that a navigation has finished.
+It is important to use transitioning since this is the most accurate indication that a navigation has finished.

+_Note that if you cannot utilize transitioning in your setup, you should look for other ways to tell when navigations end._

 # Deploying